Catch-22s of reservoir computing: Introduction

-In this Article, we show that the performance of NGRC can be extremely sensitive to the choice of readout nonlinearity.
-When predicting the pseudo-fractal basins of a magnetic pendulum system, NGRC can easily achieve almost perfect accuracy if the nonlinearity in the underlying equations is known.
+In this Article, we show that the success of standard RC in predicting the dynamics of multistable systems can depend critically on having access to long initialization trajectories, while the performance of NGRC can be extremely sensitive to the choice of readout nonlinearity.
+It has been observed that, for each new initial condition, a standard RC model needs to be ``warmed up'' with thousands of data points before it can start making predictions \cite{gauthier2022learning}.
+In practice, such data will not exist for most initial conditions.
+Even when they do exist, we demonstrate that the warm-up time series would often have already approached the attractor, rendering predictions unnecessary \footnote{Note that the warm-up time series is different from the training data and is only used after training has been completed.}.
+In contrast, NGRC can easily reproduce highly intermingled and high-dimensional basins with minimal warm-up, provided the exact nonlinearity in the underlying equations is known.
 However, a $1\%$ uncertainty on that nonlinearity can already make the NGRC basin predictions barely outperform random guesses.
 Given this extreme sensitivity, even if one had partial (but imprecise) knowledge of the underlying system, a hybrid scheme combining NGRC and such knowledge would still struggle in making reliable predictions.

-As for standard RC, it has its own catch-22 when it comes to predicting basins \cite{gauthier2022learning}: for each initial condition, the model needs to be ``warmed up'' with thousands of data points before it can start making predictions.
-In practice, such data do not exist for most initial conditions.
-Even when they do exist, the warm-up time series would often have already approached the attractor, rendering predictions unnecessary.

 The rest of the paper is organized as follows.
-We first give a brief overview of NGRC and its implementation in \cref{sec:ngrc-implementation}.
-We then introduce the magnetic pendulum system in \cref{sec:pendulum}.
-In \cref{sec:nonlinearity_pendulum}, we characterize the effect of readout nonlinearity on NGRC's ability to predict the pseudo-fractal basins of the magnetic pendulum system.
-We further support our findings using coupled Kuramoto oscillators in \cref{sec:kuramoto}, which can have a large number of high-dimensional basins.
-Finally, we discuss the implications of our results and suggest future research directions in \cref{sec:end}.
+In \cref{sec:pendulum}, we introduce the first model system under study---the magnetic pendulum, which is representative of the difficulties of basin prediction in real nonlinear systems.
+In Sections \ref{sec:standard-rc-implementation}-\ref{sec:standard-rc-results}, we apply standard RC to this system, showing that accurate predictions rely heavily on the length of the warm-up trajectory.
+We thus turn to Next Generation Reservoir Computing, giving a brief overview of its implementation in \cref{sec:ngrc-implementation}.
+We present our main results in \cref{sec:nonlinearity_pendulum}, where we characterize the effect of readout nonlinearity on NGRC's ability to predict the basins of the magnetic pendulum.
+We further support our findings using coupled Kuramoto oscillators in \cref{sec:kuramoto}, which can have a large number of coexisting high-dimensional basins.
+Finally, we discuss the implications of our results and suggest avenues for future research in \cref{sec:end}.